mankai-chow/FuzzifiED.jl/docs/src/index.md

 ## Install

+This package may have issue on 32-bit systems.
+To Apple Silicon (Mac M1, M2, etc.) users: you may want to use Julia (https://julialang.org/downloads/) for x86 (Intel or Rosetta) instead of macOS (Apple Silicon).

 To install the package, please first enter Julia by entering in the command line `julia`, and then enter the commands
 ```julia
 julia> using Pkg;